How Much Compensation Can I Claim For An Injury Against The Military Or Armed Forces?

 Typically, injuries suffered in public places will result in civil cases.
 As such, they do not simply cover pain and suffering.
 They also include loss of earnings, treatment costs, and other damages.
 Unlike the AFCS, compensation is not fixed.
 Rather, final amounts can vary.
 As such, there is a great deal of added complexity.
 Discussing the case with a solicitor is the best option when evaluating your options.

-Should you decide to seek compensation, you must understand how severe the injury is, as this will impact how much you will be compensated.
+Should you decide to seek compensation by making military injury claims, you must understand how severe the injury is, as this will impact how much you will be compensated.
 Diagnosing the seriousness of an injury takes many factors into consideration, including the level of pain being suffered, the time the injury takes to heal, and the impact which it has on your day-to-day life.

 For minor injuries, you might receive a smaller amount.
 For major injuries (such as the loss of motor functions or an amputation), you might receive more as this would be considered a more severe injury.
 If you chose to meet with us or have a free conversation about your case, we can help you establish the seriousness of your injuries and, thus, provide an estimate regarding potential compensation.

-As in civilian life, making a compensation claim can be complex.
+As in civilian life, making military injury claims can be complex.
 This is why many people turn to solicitors in order to help them navigate the difficult legal terrain.
 With cases involving the military and the armed forces, however, matters can become even more complicated.
 In simple terms, there are two ways in which claims are initiated:

 - If you have been medically discharged, then Veterans UK might help establish a contribution to you automatically.
 However, this depends on the circumstances that led up to you being discharged for medical reasons.